battenrh/ess314-battenr/agent_instuctions/.ipynb_checkpoints/methods_reviewer_v0-checkpoint.md

 CRITERIA — evaluate the paragraph against each of the following:

 1. Specificity of what was done.
-   [Replace this with your own articulation of what "specific enough" means for a methods section.
-Examples: instrument model, geophone spacing, source type, line length, shot count.]
+Instrument technical names and data should all be mentioned.
+Geophone spacing, source type, line lenght, shot count, and similar geophysical variables should be mentioned and with correct units.

 2. Software identification and version.
-   [Replace with your articulation.
-Examples: Python package name and version (e.g., "obspy 1.4.0"), or a custom script with a URL or commit hash.]
+Python package names/versions and any AI models mentioned should be named specifically.
+Custom scripts, if used, should be cited with a url or commit hash.

 3. Parameter values.
-   [Replace with your articulation.
-Examples: filter corner frequencies (in Hz), regularization value, NMO velocity range, assumed Bouguer density (in kg/m³).]
+Filter corner frequencies in Hz, regularization value, NMO velocity range, assumed Bouguer density in kg/m³.

 4. Data provenance.
-   [Replace with your articulation.
-Examples: data source named with a URL or DOI, access date stated, repository or DOI for derived products.]
+Data sources shoul be cited, either with a URL or DOI.
+They should have the dates stated.
+Any derived products should have the repository or DOI.

 5. Quantitative results.
-   [Replace with your articulation.
-Examples: depths quoted as numbers with units AND an uncertainty, anomaly magnitudes quoted in mGal or nT, not "high" or "low."]
+Values should be quoted as numbers with units and uncertainty.
+Avoids qualitative results for values like anomaly magnitude that can be expressed with units like mGal or nT.

 6. Consistency and readability.
-   [Replace with your articulation.
-Examples: past tense throughout, one voice (active OR passive but not both), defined acronyms, logical flow from acquisition → processing → inversion → result.]
+Make sure the writing is consistent with tense and voice, defines acronyms, and has a logical flow throughout the scientific process.
+Everything should be explained to the level of education of ESS 314.

 OUTPUT FORMAT — for each criterion, return exactly: